-Andrew also loves and is fascinated by orchestration.
+Besides performing Andrew also has a passion for arranging and loves orchestration, not only for theatre organ, but also for small ensemble and full orchestra.
 Using Finale music composing and notation software he has arranged a substantial repertoire for violin/cello/piano.
-His arrangements are regularly played by a trio consisting of sister Katie on cello, friend Emma on violin, and Andrew on piano.
+These arrangements are regularly played by a trio consisting of sister Katie on cello, friend Emma on violin, and Andrew on piano.
 They have played for quite a few dinners and special events in their local area around Newton, N.J.

+Homeschooled through high school, Andrew currently attends Montclair State University where he is majoring in organ performance.
 We have heard this young upcoming musician on theatre pipes several times recently.
 In all his performances he has dazzled the audience with his great confidence, style and talent.
-We look forward to hearing him again!

 Andrew Van Varick, pianist, Emma Kline, violinist, Katie Van Varick, cellist.